omarghalib/Chord-similarity-calculator/README.md

-# The-McGill-Billboard-Project-to-json-parser
+# Chord similarity calculator
+This project contains:

-A json parser for The McGill Billboard Project
+ - A json parser for The McGill Billboard Project
+ - A calculator to calculate and record the similarity of songs in terms of chords

-This parser is focusing on what chords are present in each song, so it eliminates redunduncy and discards all data about timestamps and other data
+This parser is focusing on what chords are present in each song, so it eliminates redunduncy and discards all data about timestamps and order of chords